ragaie/RateBar/README.md

-rating bar for iOS platform it is easy to use you need to create view with this custom class view create outlet of this class
+rating bar for iOS platform it is easy to use you need to create view with this custom class view create outlet of this class you can confirm protocal to listen to change in rate value. or you get rate value by  #  .rateValue

  ![alt tag](https://github.com/ragaie/RateBar/blob/master/Screen%20Shot%202017-11-06%20at%207.23.36%20PM.png)
  ![alt tag](https://github.com/ragaie/RateBar/blob/master/Screen%20Shot%202017-11-15%20at%201.56.50%20PM.png)